 There are two key aspects to undue influence:

-- A party must have exercised influence over another person for the purpose of securing a benefit;
+- A party must have exercised influence over another person for the purpose of securing a benefit; and

 - The person would actually receive that benefit under the Will.

-The person alleging undue influence must prove these 2 things, showing that the Will was made as a result of the beneficiary overbearing the person making the Will, so that it was not made freely and independently.
+The person alleging undue influence must prove these two things, showing that the Will was made as a result of the beneficiary overbearing the person making the Will, so that it was not made freely and independently.